chuck-confluent/cp-siem/README.md

 - (if demo not in confluentinc yet) https://gitpod.io/#https://github.com/chuck-confluent/demo-siem-optimization
 - https://gitpod.io/#https://github.com/confluentinc/demo-siem-optimization

-If you want to run loclly or in a different environment, see the [appendix](./instructions/appendix.md).
+If you want to run locally or in a different environment, see the [appendix](./instructions/appendix.md).

 ### Hands-On Lab Instructions